 Planning your divorce when you do not have children in the house

-Planning a divorce in relation to your family home
+Planning a divorce with your family home

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone in via video.
-We appreciate your interest in our blog post today and hope that you will join us again tomorrow as we post additional content about the world of family law in Texas.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, in via video.
+We appreciate your interest in our blog post today and hope you will join us again tomorrow as we post additional content about the world of family law in Texas.